SeisoLLC/easy_infra/docs/Technical Details/index.rst

 ``file_extensions`` exist to support the ``AUTODETECT`` function.
 If a ``package`` doesn't have file extensions defined, the project's autodetect logic is unable to detect where files that relate to the command being run exist.

+Monitor
+^^^^^^^

+The ``monitor`` section is how you can specify which additional locations on the filesystem we should monitor for changes to determine if we should rerun the security scans.
+For instance, if ``AUTODETECT`` is ``true`` and you're running a command in multiple directories, and/or if you're chaining commands which may modify the filesystem.

+Monitor currently only supports a ``env_vars`` key containing a list of names of environment variables that the related tool uses to identify alternative locations to store runtime-critical files.
+This may be expanded in the future.

 Security
 ^^^^^^^^